fknop/hapi-pagination/README.md

 # Important

 The previous version had a little bug for the pageCount.
-This has been fixed on 1.0.2.
+This has been fixed in 1.0.2.

 # hapi-pagination